Uber says it will appeal against UK court verdict over language rules for drivers

-LONDON (Reuters) - Taxi app Uber UBER.UL said it would appeal after it lost a legal attempt in London's High Court to stop the British capital's transport regulator from forcing private hire drivers to prove their reading and writing skills in English.
+LONDON, March 3 (Reuters) - Taxi app Uber said it would appeal after it lost a legal attempt in London's High Court to stop the British capital's transport regulator from forcing private hire drivers to prove their reading and writing skills in English.

 Uber launched legal action in August after public body Transport for London (TfL) said that drivers should have to prove their ability to communicate in English, including to a standard of reading and writing which Uber said was too high.